carlomilanesi/measures-rs/docs/Motivation.md

 The above code uses the type `LinearMap2d` to transform objects of type `Measure2d`.
 To transform objects of type `MeasurePoint2d`, the type `AffineMap2d` should be used instead.

 And when working in three dimensions, the types `LinearMap3d` and `AffineMap3d` should be used.

+## Working with uncertainty

+In experimental science and in engineering, you rarely handle exact measures.
+Typically, every measure is affected by some _uncertainty_ (often improperly name "error").
+This means that a measure is not a number, but a probability distribution.

+Measuring something means to extract samples from this distribution.

+In most cases, the uncertainty is much smaller than the average value of the measurement.
+In such cases, the probability distribution has the shape of a bell-shaped _normal_ distribution.
+Such kind of distributions can be characterized by two numbers: the mean (μ) and the standard deviation (σ).

+So, it is quite typical to express a length as `170 ± 1.5 cm`, or a mass as `87.3 ± 0.2 kg`.

+We want to be able to represent such measures in a variable.
+Of course our variable will need to store two numbers.

+A problem regarding uncertainty is its propagation.
+For example, let's consider a physical object, for which we measured its mass as `87.3 ± 0.2 kg` and its volume as `0.3 ± 0.012 m³`.
+We can say that, for its mass density, the most likely value is `87.3 / 0.3 = 291 kg/m³`.
+But about the uncertainty of such derived measure?

+The library `measure` allows to define measures with an associated variance, that is the square of the standard deviation.
+In addition, the library allows to perform arithmetic operations on such measures, propagating the uncertainty to the results.

+The propagation of the uncertainty of measures follows rules depending on the statistical correlation of the measures involved in the operations.
+The usual infix operators (`+`, `-`, `*`, `/`) assume that their operands are statistically independent (i.e. they have correlation = 0).

+Though, in some applications, a non-zero correlation is a better representation of reality, and so, for every mathematical operation involving two measures, an alternate operation is provided, in which the correlation can be specified.